1939 U.S. National Championships (tennis)

-The 1939 U.S. National Championships (now known as the US Open) was a tennis tournament that took place on the outdoor grass courts at the West Side Tennis Club, Forest Hills in New York City, United States.
-The tournament ran from 7 September until 17 September.
+The 1939 U.S. National Championships (now known as the US Open) was a tennis tournament that took place on the outdoor grass courts at the West Side Tennis Club, Forest Hills in New York City, New York.
+The tournament ran from September 7 until September 17.
 It was the 59th staging of the U.S. National Championships and the fourth Grand Slam tennis event of the year.